 At Cranford Park Academy, our pupils understand the important role of mathematics and how it is an essential part of our everyday lives from the structure of our day, to the purchases we make and the buildings we make our homes.
 The careers our pupils choose to pursue in the future will have maths at their core.
 It is therefore crucial we develop mathematicians who are knowledgeable, curious and creative and this is achieved through an engaging curriculum where a mastery approach is at its core.

-Our Nursery and Reception classes follow the objectives from the Early years foundation stage (EYFS) statutory framework as well as the White Rose schemes of learning in Reception through the use of Master the Curriculum resources.
+Our Nursery and Reception classes follow the objectives from the Early Years foundation stage (EYFS) statutory framework as well as the White Rose Education’s schemes of learning.
+In Nursery, we are further supported through the use of Master the Curriculum resources.
 Pupils, at this early stage of mathematics, learn the fundamental ideas of number and shape through activities which encourage exploration and investigating.
 This is enhanced by numerous outdoor learning activities and our Forest School provision.
 Working with manipulatives and concrete objects allow our pupils to explore number concepts; encouraging counting, understanding and comparing quantities as well as beginning to carry out simple calculations.
 This early understanding of number is essential for future success.

 Our mathematics curriculum at Cranford Park Academy...

 - Is accessible to all.
 We know we can progress and succeed no matter where our starting point may be.

 - Helps pupils develop a good grasp of mathematical knowledge and skills.
 Key knowledge is recalled quickly and applied appropriately to solve problems within different contexts.

 - Develops creative thinkers who are fluent and expressive using appropriate mathematical vocabulary to explain their thinking.

 - Makes connections between mathematical topics and beyond mathematics into areas such as science, technology and into the world we live in.